 La Rata was founded by Elizabeth Bourcier in 2012.
 Bourcier, Cayuse’s assistant Vigneron, was inspired by Clos Erasmus of the Priorat region of Spain and crafted this blend.
 The wine was originally a blend of Grenache from Armada Vineyard and Cabernet from En Cerise Vineyard.
-Syrah from La Paciencia Vineyard was added with the 2014 vintage.
+Syrah from La Paciencia Vineyard was added after the first vintage.
 The unique blend was named “The Rat” and thus the Spanish influence, La Rata.
 The name reflects Bourcier’s zodiac sign, the rat, and also that despite being assistant winemaker at Cayuse, she still considers herself a cellar rat.

 My rating: 94 points.